 Compensation for overtime may be monetary or compensatory time off.
 Supervisors of nonexempt employees shall ensure an agreement or understanding with the employee regarding the form of compensation for overtime (cash or compensatory time) off prior to the occasioning of overtime duty.

 The following applies to all nonexempt employees:

-- Employees can accumulate up to 40 hours of comp time. - Use of comp time may be at the employee's request with supervisor approval as workload permits, or at the supervisor's direction.

-- An employee may be required to use comp time before using available paid leave (e.g., sick, personal, vacation). - Weekly time records will be maintained on all nonexempt employees for the purpose of wage and salary administration. - All paraprofessional and auxiliary employees, who are instructed to do so, shall report all time worked using the computerized timekeeping system. - An employee shall use compensatory time within the duty year in which it is earned.
-If an employee has any unused compensatory time remaining at the end of a duty year or at the end of July, whichever period comes later, the District shall pay the employee for the compensatory time.
+- Employees can accumulate up to 40 hours of comp time. - Use of comp time may be at the employee's request with supervisor approval as workload permits, or at the supervisor's direction. - An employee may be required to use comp time before using available paid leave (e.g., sick, personal, vacation). - Weekly time records will be maintained on all nonexempt employees for the purpose of wage and salary administration. - All paraprofessional and auxiliary employees, who are instructed to do so, shall report all time worked using the computerized timekeeping system. - An employee shall use compensatory time within the duty year in which it is earned.
+If an employee has any unused compensatory time remaining at the end of a duty year, the District shall pay the employee for the compensatory time.